RottenKiwi/Panorama-Swap-INK-SC/README.md

 #### Contracts :

-1. pair_creation - a contract to deploy and create trading_pair_azero and trading_pair_psp22 in order for users to create their own liquidity pool and trading pair.
+1. pair_creation - a contract to deploy and create trading_pair_azero and trading_pair_psp22 in order for users to create their own liquidity pools and trading pairs.

-2. psp22 - a contract that follows and implements OpenBrush's PSP22 protocol and standard to create PSP22 tokens with metadata (token name and symbol).
+2. psp22 - a contract that implements OpenBrush's PSP22 standard to create PSP22 tokens with metadata extension (token name and symbol).

-3. trading_pair_azero - this contract is used in creating and deploying AZERO/PSP22 trading pairs and pools.
+3. trading_pair_azero - this contract is used in deploying AZERO/PSP22 trading pairs and pools.

-4. trading_pair_psp22 - this contract is used in creating and deploying PSP22/PSP22 trading pairs and pools.
+4. trading_pair_psp22 - this contract is used in deploying PSP22/PSP22 trading pairs and pools.

-4. vesting_contract - this contract contains the all the logic for the vesting program.
+4. vesting_contract - this contract contains all the logic for the vesting program.

+5. airdrop_contract - this contract contains all the logic for the airdrop event.

 #### Useful link: